 Myth: It will be harder to get into grad school after taking a year off.

 Scores of past Leadership Consultants have gone onto graduate school following their time as a Leadership Consultant.
 Your smarts and experiences get you into grad school, not your age.
 Like a job interview, using the skills learned as a Leadership Consultant in your grad school essays and interviews can give you a leg up on the competition.

 For those searching for a full-time job, serving as a Leadership Consultant will build your network across North America.
 The skills obtained through the role often have companies and recruiters searching for you!

 Myth: I will only work with struggling chapters and Associate Chapters.

 Each year, every DU chapter receives at least one visit from IHQ staff.
 Leadership Consultants will receive a portfolio of chapters to work with throughout the year, which will include chapters that vary in size, strength and geographic location.
 Through in-person visits and electronic communication, Leadership Consultants work with their chapters year-round to plan and achieve success.
 Leadership Consultants also have the unique opportunity to build DU’s newest associate chapters, recruiting Founding Fathers and setting a foundation for success.

 Myth: I won’t get enough training to do the job well.

 Leadership Consultants spend the entire summer at IHQ preparing for their roles.
 They will be trained by staff from all IHQ departments, as well as outside facilitators.
-Leadership Consultants will attend additional training through groups like the Fraternity Executives Association, Phired Up Productions and FRMT (DU’s insurance provider).
+Leadership Consultants will attend additional training through groups like the Fraternity Executives Association and Phired Up Productions.
 Throughout the year, Leadership Consultants will have the opportunity to polish their skills through webinars, staff meetings and more.